gaurav-jo1/AsyncChat-app/README.md

 ## Project Overview:

 AsyncChat-App is a portfolio project designed to demonstrate the capabilities of real-time chat protocols, making it ideal for live communication scenarios.
-Whether you're looking to integrate chat functionality into your application or explore the efficiency of asynchronous programming, AsyncChat-App provides a robust foundation.

 ## Technologies Used: